Skip to main content

 Our first installment in Farmers Market Week is this store in New Providence, NJ.
-It's owned by the New Jersey Farmers Marketing Alliance, which also runs similar grocers such as the Elmora Farmers Market.
-The building was constructed in the 1960s and later renovated and expanded in the 1970s as an A&P, before finally closing in 2010 and moving to the location where ACME is now.
+It's owned by The Farmers Market Group, which also runs similar grocers across north and central Jersey.
+The building was constructed around 1960, then later renovated and expanded in the 1970s as an A&P, before finally closing in 2010 and moving to the location where ACME is now.
 For more detailed history, read through Acme Style's various excellent posts on New Providence here.

 Note that A&P would have taken this entire space, and the entrance/exit vestibule is still intact, just divided between the two businesses.